heyitsyosh/42_push_swap/README.md

 **Output**: A series of commands that sorts the input numbers in ascending order.

 #### Checker:
+A list of integers given as input arguments is placed in stack A.
-After taking integers as arguments, the checker reads instructions from the standard input till `ctrl+d` is pressed.
+The checker reads instructions (listed in table above) from the standard input until `ctrl+d` is pressed.
+After all instructions have been applied, the Checker evaluates the state of the stacks.
-If stack A is sorted and stack B is empty after instructions are applied, `OK` is displayed.
+If stack A is sorted and stack B is empty, `OK` is displayed.
 Otherwise, `KO` is displayed.

 ## Sorting algorithm overview: